and risk getting lost, or

 FOLLOW THESE GUIDELINES

-If this is dichotomy confusing or annoying, please comment and advise.
+If this dichotomy is confusing or annoying, please comment and advise.

 And Bookmark this page, just in case you erase your History.

-The Blog tab opens a list of links to all posts by date published, beginning with the latest, with the first few lines of text; Categories in the drop-down menu (left sidebar) and above the heading of each post open similar lists of posts related to the one you see.
+The Blog tab opens a list of links to all posts by date published, beginning with the latest, with the first few lines of text; the green Search square lists all posts that contain the entered word or phrase, and Categories in the drop-down menu (left sidebar) list those related to a given topic.
 Posts accessed from these lists are also WordPress links.

 This site is a work in progress.
 Many of its posts and pages—especially those in Why Read Plays?—are rough and rambling, repetitious, searching for shape and cohesion.
 CR/I is desperately in need of an editor.
 (See Admin Apology in the right sidebar.)

 Comments.
 Anything on this blog is subject to question, comment, correction, amendment, criticism, suggestion, and advice how how we can do better and grow.
 Please feed us back.